-Media/Public Contact: (703) 601-3859
+Media/Public Contact: Charles Taylor (703) 601-3859 Paul Ebner (703) 601-3670

+Transmittal No. 11-49

-Transmittal No. 11-10 Australia - C-17 GLOBEMASTER III Aircraft
+Australia - C-17 GLOBEMASTER III Aircraft

-WASHINGTON, March 9, 2011 - The Defense Security Cooperation Agency notified Congress today of a possible Foreign Military Sale to Australia of a C-17 GLOBEMASTER III aircraft and associated equipment, parts, training and logistical support for an estimated cost of \$300 million.
+WASHINGTON, Nov.
+15, 2011 - The Defense Security Cooperation Agency notified Congress today of a possible Foreign Military Sale to the Government of Australia for one C-17 GLOBEMASTER III aircraft and associated equipment, parts, training and logistical support for an estimated cost of \$300 million.

-The Government of Australia has requested a possible sale of one C-17 GLOBEMASTER III aircraft, up to four Pratt & Whitney F117-PW-100 engines, one AN/AAQ-24V(13) Large Aircraft Infrared Countermeasures (LAIRCM) System, spare and repair parts, supply and test equipment, personnel training and training equipment, publications and technical documentation, United States Government and contractor engineering, logistics, and technical support services, and other related elements of logistics support.
+The Government of Australia has requested a possible sale of one C-17 GLOBEMASTER III aircraft, up to four Pratt & Whitney F117-PW-100 engines, one AN/AAQ-24V(13) Large Aircraft Infrared Countermeasures (LAIRCM) System, spare and repair parts, supply and test equipment, personnel training and training equipment, publications and technical documentation, U.S. Government and contractor engineering, logistics, and technical support services, and other related logistics support.
 The estimated cost is \$300 million.

 Australia is one of our most important allies in the Western Pacific.
 The strategic location of this political and economic power contributes significantly to ensuring peace and economic stability in the region.
-Australia's efforts in operations Iraqi and Enduring Freedom, peacekeeping, and humanitarian operations have made a significant impact on regional, political, and economic stability and have served U.S. national security interests.
+Australia's efforts in Operation IRAQI and ENDURING FREEDOM, and peacekeeping, and humanitarian operations have made a significant impact on regional, political, and economic stability and have served U.S. national security interests.
 This proposed sale is consistent with those objectives and facilitates burden sharing with our allies.

-Australia currently has a heavy airlift capability comprised of four C-17As.
-This additional C-17 will further improve Australia's capability to rapidly deploy in support of global coalition operations and will also greatly enhance its ability to lead regional humanitarian/peacekeeping operations such as its current response to the Queensland flooding, cyclone aftermath and the New Zealand Earthquake.
+Australia currently has a heavy airlift capability comprised of five C-17As.
+This additional C-17 will further improve Australia's capability to rapidly deploy in support of global coalition operations and will greatly enhance its ability to lead regional humanitarian/peacekeeping operations such as its current response to the Queensland flooding, cyclone aftermath and the New Zealand earthquake.